bichanna/flan-book/src/ints_floats.md

 0xBADC0FFEE // 50159747054
 ```

-Feo has several operators that work with Integers.
+Impala has several operators that work with Integers.
 ```js
 1 + 1 // => 2
 4 - 2 // => 2